Common Facebook scheduling questions & errors

 Invalid parameter when trying to schedule content

-If you're uploading an image on Facebook and you receive the Invalid Parameter error, it is usually due to an internal error within the image.
+If you're uploading an image on Facebook and see the Invalid Parameter error, it is usually due to an internal error within the image.

-For example, when you try to upload the image on Gain it appears fine, but once Gain sends the content to Facebook for publishing, Facebook sends Gain an error which is what you're seeing right now, an invalid parameter.
+For example, when you try to upload the image on Gain it appears fine, but once Gain sends the content to Facebook for publishing, Facebook sends Gain an error, which is the “invalid parameter” one you can see in the UI.